 Unemployment Insurance and Benefits

-COVID-19 has created an unprecedented demand for unemployment insurance benefits for employees.
-The North Carolina Division of Employment Security is the agency charged with administering both state and federal unemployment benefits.
+COVID-19 has created a large demand for unemployment insurance benefits for employees.
+The North Carolina Division of Employment Security is the agency in charge of both state and federal unemployment benefits.
 Below is information about how to apply for assistance, and for answers to other frequently asked questions.

 Filing for Unemployment Insurance Benefits